flanksource/docs/mission-control/docs/topology/concepts/health-checks.md

 # Health Checks

-Components can be associated with a health check, when the health checks associated to the component become unhealthy, the component will also become unhealthy.
+Components can be associated with health checks.
+This association allows you to check the health of a component.
+When the health checks associated to the component become unhealthy, the component will also become unhealthy & vice-versa.

 Health checks can be associated in 2 ways: